Coastal class airship: Operations

 Towards the end of 1917, many of these ships were in need of a complete refit having been in commission for over two years.
 Initially several were put in order, but it was later decided instead to replace each ship as it became no longer fit to fly by the more modern Coastal type known as the C-Star (C*) -class.
 These had a larger envelope with a capacity of 210000 cuft containing six ballonets of 68860 cuft in total for an increased useful lift of 4030 lb; had a greater fuel capacity, a top speed of 57 mph, and had a service ceiling of 9500 ft.

 The most successful Coastal airship (often described as "the darling of the airship service" during the War) was C-9, operating out of RNAS Mullion in Cornwall.
-C-9 had one confirmed and three probable "kills" during its long career.
+C-9 had one confirmed and three probable "kills" during her long career.
 She entered service in June 1916 and was struck off on 14 September 1918, after completing 3,720 hours of flying, covering 68200 mi.
-It was claimed that in her 805 days of service she had never missed an assigned patrol.
+It was claimed that in her 805 days of service she never missed an assigned patrol.

 In July 1917 C-24 set a new world record for airborne endurance when she mounted a patrol that lasted for 24 hours, 15 minutes.

 A total of 45 standard Coastals and C-Stars were built.
 Twelve were totally destroyed in one way or another, but only two were lost to enemy action in the entire war, and just four survived to the Armistice.